 East Asian Studies

-Major: East Asian Studies (China focus)
+Major: East Asian Studies with a focus on Japan

-Favorite Ice Cream Flavor: Chocolate Fudge Brownie
+Favorite Ice Cream Flavor: Superman

 In 10 words or less, why should a student want to be involved in this department?